MrPixle2022/Documentaion/TypeScript/Express/Server setup.md

 ---

-start in your main `.ts` file.
+start in your main typescript file via the script we have created.

-import `express` from `express` and initialize a new server as if you were using javascript.
+import `express` from `"express"` and initialize a new server as if you were using javascript.

 ```typescript
 import "dotenv/config";